samplchallenges/SAMPL7/README.md

 - Final information on the cyclodextrin derivatives challenge in the `host_guest/cyclodextrin_derivatives` directory and in our [host-guest challenge description](host_guest_description.md).
 - Experimental details for the CD challenge in [host_guest_description.md](host_guest_description.md)

 All three host-guest components of this challenge are now final and launched, though additional supporting files may be added at a later date.
+The tentative submission deadline is Oct.
+1.

 ## What's coming
 - Host-guest challenge